KevinMeldau/mars-explorer/README.md

 **This site pulls in the following information:**

 1. The current [Sol on Mars](https://en.wikipedia.org/wiki/Sol_(day_on_Mars))
-2. The current Atmospheric Pressure (Pascals) at [Elysium Planitia](https://youtu.be/4zlF0hHuM84)
+2. The current atmospheric pressure (Pascals) at [Elysium Planitia](https://youtu.be/4zlF0hHuM84)
 3. The wind direction and speed at Elysium Planitia

 **Added extras:**

-1. Modal with [Video](https://youtu.be/Flbhk1KHHJw) taken from the Rover on the surface of Mars
+1. Modal with [video](https://youtu.be/Flbhk1KHHJw) taken from the Rover on the surface of Mars at Elysium Planitia
 2. The site is fully responsive

 ### Description